marcelhoffs/input-switcher/README.md

 ## 3.1 - switch_to_1.sh
 This is a simple shell script for Linux to switch the input to channel 1.

+## 3.2 - 42-logitech-unify.rules
+As explained earlier, this is a udev rule to allow non-root users raw access to the Unify receiver.
+As in write commands to it.

 # 4 - Mac
 To get this working on a Mac refer to [the Mac README](mac/README.md)

 # 5 - Bind the scripts to a key
 Personally I use this key to bind the scripts to in both Windows and Linux.
 ![Keyboard](/images/keyboard.png)